 2.6 Network Upgrades Agreement.
 If the CAISO determines that network upgrades are required to mitigate the Generation Project Owner’s interconnection, the Parties will negotiate and enter into a separate agreement that sets forth the provisions for the construction timeline and estimated costs provisions for those network upgrades.
 A modified version of Appendix EE to the CAISO Tariff (“LGIA”) will serve as the template for this separate agreement.

+2.7 Repayment of Network Upgrades.
+The interconnection customer will be eligible for repayment of amounts advanced for Network Upgrades consistent with Section 14.3.2 for Interconnection Customers in Queue Cluster 6 and later.
+To the extent that such repayment does not cover all of the costs of Generation Project Owner’s Network Upgrades, the Generation Project Owner will be eligible to receive Merchant Transmission Congestion Revenue Rights in accordance with CAISO Tariff Section 36.11 associated with those Network Upgrades, or portions thereof that were funded by the Generation Project Owner.
+The Participating TO will own and operate the Network Upgrades regardless of repayment eligibility.

 Appendix F, Schedule 3